Facebook, Australia reach deal to restore news pages after shutdown

 The conflict in Australia is seen as a test case for new forms of regulation on the social media industry and was closely watched around the world.

 Facebook fought the law, arguing that its service already provided publishers with immense value in the form of revenue and clicks to their sites.
-At certain points, Facebook chief executive Mark Zuckerberg even contacted to senior Australian politicians and Robert Thomson, chief executive of Murdoch’s News Corp.
+At certain points, Facebook chief executive Mark Zuckerberg even contacted senior Australian politicians and Robert Thomson, chief executive of Murdoch’s News Corp.

 Google took a more conciliatory route, cutting deals with the country’s biggest publishers to pay them for news but to avoid the most stringent aspects of the law.

-Facebook’s move to suspend news pages last week — which originally swept up some Facebook pages of charities and health organizations, too — provoked a backlash around the world, with politicians in the United States, the United Kingdom, Germany and Canada calling Facebook a bully and decrying its power.
+Facebook’s move to suspend news pages last week — which originally swept up some Facebook pages of charities and health organizations, too — provoked backlash worldwide, with politicians in the United States, the United Kingdom, Germany and Canada calling Facebook a bully and decrying its power.

 Company executives negotiated over the weekend to come to a resolution.
-On Monday, Facebook’s vice president of global public policy canceled a long-planned meeting because of what he described as a “incredibly timely policy emergency” in Australia, according to correspondence viewed by The Washington Post.
+On Monday, Facebook’s vice president of global public policy canceled a long-planned meeting because of what he described as an “incredibly timely policy emergency” in Australia, according to correspondence viewed by The Washington Post.

 Another amendment to the legislation announced by the government would stipulate that it consider any commercial deals already struck between the news organizations and social platforms, a nod to Facebook’s existing pilot program to pay publishers for news.

-The government said it in its statement that “the amendments will strengthen the hand of regional and small publishers in obtaining appropriate remuneration for the use of their content by the digital platforms.”
+The government said in its statement that “the amendments will strengthen the hand of regional and small publishers in obtaining appropriate remuneration for the use of their content by the digital platforms.”

 It added that the amendments will push parties to negotiate outside the law, “a central feature of the framework that the Government is putting in place to foster more sustainable public interest journalism in Australia.”